djunsheep/CRANextra/README.md

 5. restart your R / R session / Rstudio / whatever

-So, I'm just a nobody trying to help other newbees like me who also has little knowlege of this "easy bugs".
+So, I'm just a nobody trying to help other newbees like me who also has little knowlege of these kind of "easy bugs".